Annual Unit Diversity, Equity, and Inclusiveness Self-Study Supportive Feedback

 Established pay bands for classified positions can be requested from Human Resources by calling 406-994-3651.

+In both 2013 and 2014, staff compensation arose as a barrier to successful support of diversity and inclusiveness in administrative units.
 Several of the units commented that low salaries are a barrier in attracting, hiring, and retaining qualified and diverse employees.
 In one unit that is staffed predominantly by women, the comment was that diversifying with male employees was difficult because of low pay.

 Although units do not have a great deal of control over salaries, there are some approaches that can be effective in minimizing the effects of low pay.